Yobuligo/collections.typescript/README.md

 ## Mutable HashSet functions

-Mutable hash set functions are specific for hash list which can't have duplicates.
+Mutable hash set functions are specific for hash lists which can't have duplicates.
 **Available for: mutableHashSetOf(), mutableHashMapOf()**

 ### add

-Adds the given _{@link element}_ to the list and returns _true_.
+Adds the given _element_ to the list and returns _true_.
 Returns _false_ if the element couldn't be added.

 ```
 add(element: T): boolean